Segesta: In historical accounts

 It is probable that Segesta never altogether recovered this blow; but it soon resumed its original name, and again appears in history as an independent city.
-Thus it is mentioned in 276 BC, as one of the cities which joined Pyrrhus of Epirus during his expedition into the West of Sicily.
+Thus it is mentioned in 276 BC, as one of the cities that joined Pyrrhus of Epirus during his expedition into the west of Sicily.
 It, however, soon after fell again under the power of the Carthaginians; and it was probably on this occasion that the city was taken and plundered by them, as alluded to by Cicero; a circumstance of which there are no other account.
-It continued subject to, or at least dependent on that people, till the First Punic War.
-In the first year of that war (264 BC) it was attacked by the consul Appius Claudius Caudex, but without success; but shortly after the inhabitants put the Carthaginian garrison to the sword, and declared for the alliance of Rome.
+It continued subject to, or at least dependent on that people, until the First Punic War.
+In the first year of that war (264 BC) it was attacked by the consul Appius Claudius Caudex, but without success; and shortly after the inhabitants put the Carthaginian garrison to the sword, and declared for the alliance of Rome.
 They were in consequence besieged by a Carthaginian force, and were at one time reduced to great straits, but were relieved by the arrival of Gaius Duilius, after his naval victory in 260 BC.

 Segesta seems to have been one of the first of the Sicilian cities to set the example of defection from Carthage; on which account, as well as of their pretended Trojan descent, the inhabitants were treated with great distinction by the Romans.
-They were exempted from all public burdens, and even as late as the time of Cicero continued to be "sine foedere immunes ac liberi" – a free and immune city.
-After the destruction of Carthage, Scipio Africanus restored to the Segestans a statue of Diana which had been carried off by the Carthaginians, probably when they obtained possession of the city after the departure of Pyrrhus.
+They were exempted from all public burdens, and even as late as the time of Cicero, continued to be "sine foedere immunes ac liberi" – a free and immune city.
+After the destruction of Carthage, Scipio Africanus restored to the Segestans a statue of Diana that had been carried off by the Carthaginians, probably when they obtained possession of the city after the departure of Pyrrhus.

 During the Second Servile War also, in 102 BC, the territory of Segesta is again mentioned as one of those where the insurrection broke out with the greatest fury.
 But with the exception of these incidental notices we hear little of it under the Roman government.
-It seems to have been still a considerable town in the time of Cicero, and had a port or emporium of its own on the bay about 10 km distant.
-This emporium seems to have grown up in the days of Strabo to be a more important place than Segesta itself: but the continued existence of the ancient city is attested both by Pliny and Ptolemy; and we learn from the former that the inhabitants, though they no longer retained their position of nominal independence, enjoyed the privileges of the Latin citizenship.
+It seems to have been still a considerable town in the time of Cicero, and had a port or emporium of its own on the bay approximately 10 km distant.
+This emporium seems to have grown up in the days of Strabo to be a more important place than Segesta, but the continued existence of the ancient city is attested both by Pliny and Ptolemy; and we learn from the former that the inhabitants, although they no longer retained their position of nominal independence, enjoyed the privileges of the Latin citizenship.
 It seems, however, to have been a decaying place, and no trace of it is subsequently found in history.
 The site is said to have been finally abandoned, in consequence of the ravages of the Saracens, in 900 AD, and is now wholly desolate.
-The modern town of Castellammare del Golfo, about 10 km distant, occupies nearly, if not precisely, the same site as the ancient emporium or port of Segesta.
+The modern town of Castellammare del Golfo, approximately 10 km distant, occupies nearly, if not precisely, the same site as the ancient emporium or port of Segesta.